About The Centre for New and International Writing

 All staff whose work is allied to the centre teach in the Department of English and offer supervision at doctoral level in either literature or creative writing; all have extensive teaching and supervisory experience.
 Our creative writers are leading practitioners, but they are also critics who play an important role in writing about contemporary writing in scholarly monographs and journals as well as in literary magazines and newspapers; members of the Department have also judged significant national and international literary prizes including the Man Booker Prize, the Costa prize and the T.S.
 Eliot prize.

 Supervision in Creative Writing is currently offered by Professor Deryn Rees-Jones, Professor Sandeep Parmar and Dr Will Slocombe.
 The primary research interests of our full-time members of staff are in poetry but staff within the Department of English are also available to share expertise as supervisors, and to offer further consultation and academic support.

-Members of the Centre for New and International Writing are developing dynamic interdisciplinary research projects with departments and centres across the School of the Arts and School of Histories, Languages & Cultures, including the Literature and Science Hub, English, Modern Languages and Cultures, History, and the Centre for the Study of International Slavery.
+Members of the Centre for New and International Writing are developing dynamic interdisciplinary research projects with departments and centres across the School of the Arts and School of Histories, Languages & Cultures, including the Literature and Science Hub, English, Modern Languages and Cultures, the Olaf Stapledon Centre for Speculative Futures, History, and the Centre for the Study of International Slavery.
 In collaboration with the Department of Modern Languages and Cultures, the Centre seeks to investigate the complexities of translation studies through a series of public poetry readings.
 In the past, visiting poets have included Forrest Gander and Oscar Martin Centeno.

-The Centre is also currently collaborating with Professor Nandini Das on her five-year European Research Council funded project TIDE (2016-2021), which aims to investigate how mobility in the great age of travel and discovery shaped English perceptions of human identity based on cultural identification and difference.
+Between 2016-2021 the Centre collaborated with Professor Nandini Das on her five-year European Research Council funded project TIDE, which aims to investigate how mobility in the great age of travel and discovery shaped English perceptions of human identity based on cultural identification and difference.
 More information about the collaboration can be found here.